 "...oh ... look at that.... that was close .....oops....c'mon!... hey, you know, I remember a game in 1998 where ... say, Mario, look at those fans over there... they seem to be setting fire to the stadium... well, back to the studio..."

-almost hear it!
-You are watching others
+can't even almost hear it!
+You are

-watch the game!
+watching others watch the game!
 In such

 situations, throwing a chair through a TV screen

 is no longer the satisfying experience it once

 The violence is almost always related to the behavior of fans.
 They show up in masks so police cameras can’t identify them, carry tire-irons, throw bombs onto the field, and are so prone to violence in the stands that police units have to be stationed strategically to keep opposing rooting sections apart.
 International soccer events can be particularly egregious, as if the fans were acting on some bizarre paraphrase of Clausewitz: “Sports is the continuation of war by other means.” (“Maybe we can’t invade you anymore, but just wait till I get you out in the parking lot!”)
 Anyone who has ever been to a soccer match in Naples knows that the stadium is always on the verge of boiling over into violent behavior.
 Just a few weeks ago, a member of a visiting team was stabbed by a fan in the parking lot outside the stadium after the game.
 True, individual players on the field may fly off the handle sometimes—maybe push, shove, throw a punch, make obscene gestures to each other or even to the crowd, but that is generated by the heat of the moment and is uncommon.

 More to the point, here, is that I don’t know of an episode of collective hooliganism on the part of a team, itself, directed against the other team, the fans, or, say, the referees.
 Maybe it just goes without saying that adult professional players couldn’t get away with that kind of behavior on the field.
 The players would certainly be expelled from the game, and —if it really were a case of a whole team being involved— the team could then be banned from the league.

 Kids, on the other hand, can get away with it.
 There are in Naples, as elsewhere in the world, junior leagues for the young to hone their skills in a variety of sports.
 There is an active youth soccer league in Naples for 11–and 12–year–olds.
 The teams bear the names of local neighborhoods in the area, and the game last week was between Bagnolese and Virgilio.
 The game was apparently heading towards a 3-3 tie, when, in the closing minutes, the referee saw what he judged to be a penalty in the area of the goal.
-He blew his whistle and awarded a free kick on goal.
+He whistled and gave a free kick on goal.
 These are a gift and almost always score.

-these leagues also serve to train the sports
+Since these leagues also serve to

-officials of the future, the
+train the sports officials of the future, the

 referee of the game was, himself, only 15.
-When he called the
+When he

 members of the other team resorted to a typical

-12–year–old solution: they swarmed over and beat
+12–year–old solution: they swarmed over and beat him

 attributed this new kind of “hooliganism” to the

 tendency of the media to dwell on violence in sports

-game, itself.
+rather than on the game, itself.
 Kids watch a lot of

 There are any number of things that will cause popular discontent, civil unrest, and marauding bands of pitchfork-bearing peasants to start overturning the king's coaches on the highways.
 Hunger is one, as is taxation without representation, but in Naples, getting flim-flammed out of your rightful place in the football leagues will do the trick quite nicely.
 If what happened the other day had happened at any other time of the year, there might have been real trouble.
 It is no accident that the news broke in the middle of August, when the whole city is somewhere else on vacation, and the few stay-at-homes are sweltering in the worst heat-wave in decades.